artnc/personal-website/src/blog/_posts/2012-02-19-cavalier-on-android.md

 ---
 description: A detailed guide for connecting an Android device to the University of Virginia's secure wireless network, cavalier.
-h1: Connecting Android to UVa's Cavalier Network
 layout: post
-pagetitle: Connecting Android to UVa's Cavalier Network
 tags: ["linux"]
+title: Connecting Android to UVa's Cavalier Network
 ---

 This method takes about five minutes and has been confirmed by several people to work, despite the lack of official Android support from [ITS](http://its.virginia.edu/mobile/android.html#wireless).